Ryo-Onishi-japan/CNN-based_OFDM_Chaneel_Estimation/README.md

 Implementation of the paper "An Evaluation of Channel Estimation Method Using Deep Learning for OFDM System"
-Published in: 2024 Fifteenth International Conference on Ubiquitous and Future Networks (ICUFN) https://ieeexplore.ieee.org/document/10625125
+Presented in: 2024 Fifteenth International Conference on Ubiquitous and Future Networks (ICUFN) https://ieeexplore.ieee.org/document/10625125

 # Abstract